This Slovenian quartet quickly made a name for themselves with joyous, carefree

 After Woo Horsie and great success of their song Ker tu je se tako lepo, Koala

-Voice are serving you their 4th studio album Plata, which has been already
+Voice are served us you their 4th studio album Plata, released on 25th of June 2021.

-A mixture of indie, pop, stoner, rock, country and disco, it is yet another versatile
+Plata is s mixture of indie, pop, stoner, rock, country and disco.
+It is yet another versatile

 album playing with English, Slovenian and Serbo-Croatian tunes.
 13 songs reflecting